DanielRuf/Plain-of-JARs/JARs/README.md

 ![SoundCloudSetDownloader](http://p.yusukekamiyamane.com/icons/search/fugue/icons-24/jar.png) SoundCloudSetDownloader 1.0.0
 =================

-Downloads the tracks from the all sets of a SoundCloud user.
+Downloads all tracks from the sets of a SoundCloud user.